 Pending Order – Available with both Pepperstone and Plus500.
 A close at Profit [Limit] / Close at Loss [Stop Loss] is an instruction to buy or sell when defined preconditions are met.
 When your set level of profit or loss is hit then the broker will seek to buy or sell your position.
-Pending orders however do not protect you from ‘Slippage’ as the broker may not have the liquidity to buy or find a buyer to sell before a price movement occurs.
+Pending orders however do not protect you from losing money from ‘Slippage’ as the broker may not have the liquidity to buy or find a buyer to sell before a price movement occurs.

 Trailing Stop – This helps you can lock in a certain amount of profit or protect a certain amount of loss when you place a pending order.
 Your position will remain open unless price has moved a certain percentage away from its current market price.
 Neither Plus500 or Pepperstone provide a guarantee so you are still vulnerable to ‘slippage.

 Negative Balance Protection – This helps protect your funds from going into debt.
 Should your account balance fall below a certain level of leverage margin’ then a Plus500 will make a ‘Margin Call for you to add funds to your account.
 If you don’t then they close your position.
 Your account can still be at risks if you don’t increase the balance as slippage may still occur.
 Pepperstone also offer this feature.

 “Slippage” can result in large difference between your expected profit/loss and your actual profit or loss.
 While Plus500 provide a range of risk management tools there is a lack of transparency in the liquidity they hold and their methods for obtaining quotes.
 For this reason, we prefer the tight spreads and fast execution offered by Pepperstone when managing slippage.